Additional information about the Classics Major, Classics Minor, and the BA/MA degree can be found on the online Academic Catalog.

 Entrance to the Classics Honors program is contingent on outstanding performance in previous Classics courses.
 Students wishing to pursue an honors thesis are expected to consult with the Director of Undergraduate Studies by March 15 of the junior year to allow for adequate advising, planning, and identification of an appropriate honors thesis advisor.

 A typical timeline for honors thesis research is as follows: research begins in the summer before the senior year (or earlier); further research and writing continues through the fall, with a draft of the thesis submitted early in the spring semester and a final version submitted in April.

 To minor in classics, the student must complete six courses (18 credits) from among the department’s offerings.
 These courses are selected, in consultation with the director of undergraduate studies in classics, to meet the needs and interests of the student.
 Minors may wish to pursue the study of one ancient language, or create a curriculum that meshes with their other academic pursuits.
 Interested students should consult the director of undergraduate studies in classics.

 BA/MA Degree Requirements

 - A thesis of 20,000–25,000 words representing original research.
-The thesis will be supervised by a member of the Department of Classics faculty and graded by the supervisor and a second reader from classics or an outside department.
+The thesis will be supervised by a member of the Classics faculty and graded by the supervisor and a second reader from Classics or an outside department.

 The BA and MA degrees are conferred concurrently at the end of the MA year.
 Please note that the department does not award degrees during the summer; students are expected to complete the degree requirements in conformance with the university Graduate Board spring deadlines.
 Specific departmental and Graduate Board deadlines are communicated to the student in due course.